dann/p5-cpan-packager/README.md

 RPM/Deb Packages are generated at ~/.cpanpackager/{deb or rpm}

-config.yaml is located at github repo.
+config-{rpm, deb}.yaml is located at github repo.

     See http://github.com/dann/cpan-packager/tree/master

-Please see the configuration schema if you want to write config your self.
+Please see the configuration schema if you want to write the config by yourself.
 You can see schema like below.

     perldoc CPAN::Packager::Config::Schema